The 1990s

 …sort of…

-Three decades on, he’s still not done the Stadium, but he has done the Arena a few times.
+Three decades on, and he’s still not done the Stadium (and has no desire to), but he has done the Arena a few times.

 OK, we’re not setting goals any more!

-But, long-term, many achievements happened instead that he would never have dreamed-of; taking him to places, situations, and meeting people from the very top to the very bottom.
+But, long-term, many unexpected achievements happened instead that he would never have dreamed-of; taking him to places around the world, and meeting people from the very top to the very bottom.

 What else happened in this very early period after going “Pro”?